 If you suspect your child of having a concussion, you should monitor them in the first 24 hours.
 It is best to see your pediatrician 1-2 days after the suspected concussion occurred.
 However, if your child’s symptoms get worse, seek immediate medical attention.

-In the Colorado Springs area, UCHealth Concussion Assessment Clinics work closely with your primary care team to bring expert comprehensive concussion assessment, treatment and management.
+In the Colorado Springs area, UCHealth Concussion Assessment Program clinics work closely with your primary care team to bring expert comprehensive concussion assessment, treatment and management.

-The CAC individualizes your recovery through adaptive care, ranging from recommendations for accommodations to transition back to normal school and work activities.
+The CAP individualizes your recovery through adaptive care, ranging from recommendations for accommodations to transition back to normal school and work activities.

 You should follow up with your doctor if you experienced a head injury.
 Your doctor will evaluate your symptoms, get your medical history, and ask questions about the events surrounding the injury.
 If you lost consciousness following a head strike, let your doctor know.